-General Scope: Procedure for cancelling an ambulance while en route to a call.
+General Scope: Procedure for cancelling an ambulance or air transport while en route to a call.
+This applies to EMS agencies (EMR and above) who have approval from their leadership team or board.

-- 1. When EMS is activated but a request to cancel is made, dispatch will advise responding crew to continue in a non-emergency fashion - 2.
-TSA/TSRA crew may cancel under the following conditions - a.
-At the discretion of the TSA/TSRA shift supervisor with consideration given to call circumstances, system status, and weather - b.
+- 1. When EMS is activated but a request to cancel is made, dispatch will advise responding transport crew to continue in a non-emergency fashion. - 2.
+The responding crew may cancel under the following conditions: - a.
+At the discretion of the service's designated leadership with consideration given to call circumstances, system status, and/or weather - b.
 No physical patient exists, or patient has left the scene - c.
 The call or address has been determined to be false in nature - d.
 The patient's personal physician is in attendance and determines the ambulance is not needed - e.
-LCFD paramedics advise the patient is refusing and they will complete a refusal
+Non transport EMS services have advised the patient is refusing further care and/or transport and non-transport EMS service will complete the refusal documentation.
+Refer to refusal protocol.